 A Answers (7)

-Judith Mabel, Nutrition & Dietetics, answeredArtificially sweetened soft drinks are actually associated with weight gain!
+Judith Mabel, RD, Nutrition & Dietetics, answeredArtificially sweetened soft drinks are actually associated with weight gain!
 That's right, it was shown in studies that people who drink diet sodas gain significant weight over time, whereas people who don't drink them gain very little.
 Maybe it's a psychological crutch (well I'm drinking diet soda so I guess I can eat XXX).
 Or maybe it is physical - the brain thinks the body is getting food and when no food is delivered the cravings increase.
 I recommend eating food without the sugar or sugar substitutes, and then work on your food choices so you get to enjoy foods you really like.

 Jeremiah Forster, NASM Elite Trainer, Fitness, answered